jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/tribe-of-hackers-4/index.md

 the two "cover different areas and have different strengths and applications, and companies should employ both."
 According to him,
-it's typical to see firms implementing vulnerability scanners from top providers and using them to detect security issues, for then,
+it's typical to see firms implementing vulnerability scan tools from top providers and using them to detect security issues, for then,